 The Shell facility would convert ethane to ethene (ethylene) and then, in separate facilities on the site convert the ethylene to many grades of polyethylene which would be shipped from the site as pellets.
 The pellets would be shipped by river barge, rail car and in minor amounts by truck.
 Other manufacturers - possibly to be built near the Beaver County cracker - would convert the pellets to consumer products such as films, extruded pipe, coatings for paper, insulation for cables and wires, bottles, and other molded plastic consumer goods.
+Note that ethylene is a flammable gas with a boiling point of -104 deg.
+C (-155 deg.
+F), significantly below room temperature.
+Polyethylenes are solids with melting points above room temperature; about 125 deg.
+C (about 257 deg.
+F).
+Solid polyethylene pellets are easier, safer to ship than flammable, compressed ethylene gas.

 According to Shell's plans as reflected in the DEP permits, the actual Beaver County manufacturing facility will consist of seven high temperature (1500 deg.
 F = 800 deg.
 C) ethane cracking furnaces, an ethylene purification system and three polyethylene production lines (two gas phase lines and one slurry technology line) which will be able to produce several grades of polyethylene (linear low density, low density and high density polyethylenes).
-To support these production lines will be raw material/product shipping and receiving facilities, warehouses, wastewater treatment facilities, cooling water towers, administration/laboratory buildings, site security facilities, emergency flare and a cogeneration power plant.
+To support these production lines will be raw material/product shipping and receiving facilities, warehouses, wastewater treatment facilities, cooling water towers, administration/laboratory buildings, site security facilities, emergency flare and a natural gas-fired cogeneration power plant.